Experienced Forum User, Published Author, Experienced player

 Posts: 706

-I see a lot of references to speed / entertainment trade-offs and stylistics choices in this thread.
-I figured I'd throw in my two cents and see what other peoples' opinions are.
 For a game as close to maxed out as SMB and which contains a frustrating frame rule that limits the benefit of "small" improvements.
 I much prefer seeing how fast each individual level can be performed and would prefer a run that completes a level faster but ends up having to "wait" a few frames longer at the end.
 To me, a better run is one that completes each level faster, even if that means waiting a tiny bit at the end.
 This keeps the competition going even when the pesky frame rule means the overall movie may be exactly the same length.
-In summary, when two TASes complete a level in the same number of frames (from loading that level to loading the next) I'd prefer the TAS that completes the portion controlled by the player faster.
-I am less impressed by superfluous movement that ultimately slows the player down.
-It's certainly possible I'm in the minority but I thought I'd post to see where others stand on this topic.

-Experienced Forum User, Experienced player, Published Author (600)
+Experienced Forum User, Published Author, Experienced player

 Joined: 10/23/2004